prathamesh-sonpatki/o11y-wiki/README.md

 data against successive equally spaced points in time, organizations can understand the underlying causes of trends or systemic patterns over time.

+### TSDB

+TSDB stands for time-series database.
+TSDBs are databases optimized for timeestamp data or time-series data, which in the context of observability contains metrics about systems which are timestamped about a system or service's health.

 ## U

 ### USE